Kabhi Khushi Kabhie Gham: Themes

 The film’s portrayal of diasporic life has also drawn sustained critical attention.
 Writing in Movie Blockbusters, Andrew Willis suggests that the narrative was deliberately crafted to appeal to the Indian diaspora, particularly in the United Kingdom, North America, and Canada.
 He interprets the second half of the film, set in London, as a nostalgic reflection on cultural displacement, with characters navigating emotional disconnection amid material prosperity.
 Anjali, in particular, is portrayed as deeply rooted in Indian traditions—wearing saris, performing domestic rituals, and expressing concern about the Westernization of her son and younger sister.

 Building on this perspective, scholars such as Lars Eckstein argue that the film advances a culturally conservative view of India, contrasting it with the perceived emptiness of Western consumer culture.
 References to global brands such as Starbucks and Burger King are cited to emphasize the commodification of lifestyle abroad.
 Eckstein characterizes the Raichands' life in the United Kingdom as an "involuntary exile", with their eventual return to India depicted as a form of emotional and cultural reconciliation.

 Corey Creekmur explores the film’s tagline—"It’s all about loving your parents"—in relation to its internal family dynamics.
 While the narrative celebrates filial devotion, Creekmur contends that it simultaneously challenges patriarchal rigidity.
 He identifies Rohan as a pivotal character who seamlessly bridges traditional Indian values and Western cosmopolitanism.
 According to Creekmur, the film ultimately advocates for emotional openness between fathers and children, while portraying mothers, grandmothers, and aunts as consistently nurturing and supportive, even when constrained by patriarchal expectations.

 Soundtrack

 The soundtrack for Kabhi Khushi Kabhie Gham was composed by Jatin–Lalit, Sandesh Shandilya, and Aadesh Shrivastava, with lyrics by Sameer.
-The song "Suraj Hua Maddham" featured lyrics by Anil Pandey.
 The album comprises 11 tracks and was released on 26 October 2001 by Sony Music.
 The background score for the film was composed by Babloo Chakravarty.

 Release

+Theatrical

 Kabhi Khushi Kabhie Gham was initially planned for release during the Diwali season of 2001 but was ultimately released theatrically on 14 December 2001.
-Owing to the film’s extended runtime, theatres typically screened three shows per day instead of the usual four.
-In response to high demand during the advance booking period, several cinemas raised their ticket prices.
+Several cinemas raised their ticket prices when the film was launched.

-The film’s use of "Jana Gana Mana", India's national anthem composed by Rabindranath Tagore, drew criticism from some audience members and political figures, particularly members of the Bharatiya Janata Party.
+The film’s use of "Jana Gana Mana", India's national anthem, drew criticism from some audience members.
 They argued that its placement within the narrative was inappropriate and disrespectful to national pride.
-A writ petition was filed against Dharma Productions in the Allahabad High Court by a resident of Uttar Pradesh; however, the court dismissed the complaint.
+A written petition was filed against Dharma Productions in the Allahabad High Court.The court however dismissed the complaint.